-UDOT and UTA recently wrapped up a pilot project to give the public its first look at a completely autonomous vehicle (AV) - meaning there is no driver, steering wheel, or pedals.
+UDOT and UTA recently wrapped up a pilot project to give the public its first look at a completely autonomous vehicle (AV)-meaning there is no driver, steering wheel, or pedals.

 In fact, more than 95 percent of Utah's traffic signals are on the same system.
-This kind of connectivity allows us to do several things, including: - Reducing traffic stops and delays by synchronizing traffic lights - Decreasing gasoline consumption and air pollution by up to 25 percent
+This kind of connectivity allows us to do several things, including:

+- Reducing traffic stops and delays by synchronizing traffic lights - Decreasing gasoline consumption and air pollution by up to 25 percent - Providing wireless connectivity to rural areas

-- Providing wireless connectivity to rural areas - Providing signal pre-emption for snow plows and buses in order to keep traffic moving Today, UDOT provides oversight for 37 airports throughout Utah and one state plane.
+• Providing signal pre-emption for snow plows and buses in order to keep traffic moving udot.utah.gov

+Today, UDOT provides oversight for 46 airports and 90 backcountry airstrips throughout Utah and three state planes.
 The future of aeronautics may include autonomous drones delivering packages through the air, and one day, delivering people to and from where they need to go.
-While this may sound like science fiction, the State is preparing for this reality today.
+While this may sound like science fiction, the state is preparing for this reality today.